Mortgage

 Plumbing and water/sewerage systems

-The seller might only be asked whether there were any problems with or replacements of these systems.
-The property disclosure form might also require more specific information to answer the following questions:
+The seller must usually disclose whether there were any problems with or replacements of these systems.
+The seller’s disclosure might also require more specific information to answer the following questions:

 • When was the septic system/cesspool last serviced?